Shivani201220/SalesforceDeveloper/README.md

 # SalesforceDeveloper
-This is used to Salesforce Development
+This is used for Salesforce Development
+Author - Shivani Nagarkar